rhadp-example-repos/lab2255-templates/README.md

 # lab2255-templates

-Red Hat Developer Hub Templates (RH Summit 2025)
+A collection of templates to demonstrate the Red Hat Automotive Development Platform (RHADP) at Red Hat Summit 2025.